 At Milestone Academy we define pupils as having PMLD (Profound and Multiple Learning Difficulties when they have a significant developmental delay, specific communication difficulties and complex medical needs which can include other significant impairments such as visual, hearing, deaf blindness and/or physical disabilities.
-As a school the pupils’ needs are paramount and as such we have created three PMLD focused classrooms, one in the Early Years, two in the primary department and one in the Secondary department.
+As a school the pupils’ needs are paramount and as such we have created five PMLD focused classrooms, one in the Early Years, two in the primary department and one in the Secondary department.
 There is also a fully equipped classroom and facilities available for pupils within the FE department.
-Each of these rooms, and other communal learning areas, such the AquaLearn pool, Interactive room, Soft play and Rebound gym are purposefully equipped to ensure easy access for our PMLD pupils, this includes fitted ceiling hoists and specialist moving and handling equipment.
-All staff who teach these pupils are trained to carry out all moving and basic medical needs, such as gastrostomy feeds, tracheostomy changes, administering oxygen and emergency medication administration.
+Each of these rooms, and other communal learning areas, such as the Aqua Learn pool, Interactive room, Soft play and Rebound gym are purposefully equipped to ensure easy access for our PMLD pupils, this includes fitted ceiling hoists and specialist moving and handling equipment.
+All staff who teach these pupils are trained to carry out all moving and basic medical needs, such as gastrostomy feeds, administering oxygen and emergency medication administration.
+Some are tracheostomy trained.
 Each class is supplied with a direct access device to the onsite medical team who support and provide any medical and clinical decisions which need to be made.

 As a team we value the home-school link and work hard to develop a professional and approachable relationship with all our parents.
 We encourage parental involvement as much as possible and in support of this we have successfully pioneered the development of the digital home/school diary.
 Using tablet technologies, both school and pupil owned, we record and photograph exciting activities and achievements on a daily basis which are then shared at home and within the family.
 Through the use of this ever popular technological addition our parents are now able to share and feel included in all the exciting and inspirational activities that our pupils are involved in on a daily basis.
 It has been welcomed by many parents, particularly those new to school who have found comfort and reassurance through the viewing of their footage and have a valued method to share these learning experiences with their child.
 In the upper school our work is also recorded and photographed towards the ASDAN accreditation and this information is shared with parents at regular meetings and at the end of the year.
 Portfolios are produced which then go with the pupil when they move on to Post 19 Provision.